dcambur/FAF-191_LFPC/README.md

 ## Student: Cambur Dumitru
 ## Group: FAF-191
 ### For plotting first laboratory work I gave two options.
-### First is to see what networkx library is drawing,
+### First depends on networkx, second on networkx + graphviz mix.
 ### Second one needs graphviz and pygraphviz pre-installed.
+### Of course, all dependencies in requirements.txt must be installed.

                               ▒▒▒▒▄           ▄        ▄▄░▒▄▄   ▄    ▄ ▄
                          ▒░▒▓▌  ▌       ▄▒▀▒▒▄▄  ▒▒▓▀▀▀▀▓▄▄▀▄▄    ▒▓      ░▒▄